-Assuming no exercise of the underwriter's option to purchase additional shares of Class A common stock, we expect to receive approximately million of net proceeds from the sale of the Class A common stock offered hereby based upon the assumed offering price of \$\ \text{per share, after} deducting underwriting discounts and commissions but before offering expenses.
-If the underwriter exercises in full its option to purchase additional shares of Class A common stock, we estimate that the net proceeds to us will be approximately \$\ \text{million, after deducting underwriting discounts and commissions.}
+Assuming no exercise of the underwriters' option to purchase additional shares of Class A common stock, we expect to receive approximately \$518.3 million of net proceeds from the sale of the Class A common stock offered hereby based upon the assumed offering price of \$51.15 per share, the last reported sale price of our Class A common stock on July 21, 2014, after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise in full their option to purchase additional shares of Class A common stock, we estimate that the net proceeds to us will be approximately \$596.3 million, after deducting underwriting discounts and commissions and estimated offering expenses.

-We intend to use all of the net proceeds from this offering to acquire newly issued Yield LLC Class A units, representing % of Yield LLC's outstanding membership units after this offering, from Yield LLC.
+We intend to use all of the net proceeds from this offering to acquire newly issued Yield LLC Class A units, representing 13.9% of Yield LLC's outstanding membership units after this offering, from Yield LLC.
 We intend to cause Yield LLC to use the net proceeds of this offering together with cash on hand and the proceeds from newly issued debt securities to fund the the aggregate \$870 million cash purchase price of the Alta Acquisition.
 However, this offering is not conditioned upon the completion of the Alta Acquisition, and, to the extent the Alta Acquisition is not completed, we expect that Yield LLC will use the net proceeds from this offering for general corporate purposes, including to fund other acquisition opportunities that may become available to us.